 - Automatic renewal at maturity – Initial deposit plus earned interest

 But, the key feature, and the reason that I thought this product was worthy of review on 20somethingfinance, is the ability to ‘raise your rate’ on the CD.
-If, at any point, during the 2 year CD term you would like to increase your initial interest rate yield to whatever it is at the present time, you can call Ally and ask them to increase the rate.
+If, at any point, during the 2-year CD term (or twice during the 4-year term) you would like to increase your initial interest rate yield to whatever it is at the present time, you can call Ally and ask them to increase the rate.
 And there is no cost to do so.
 How beautiful is that?
 Protection, or insurance, against rising rates!
 Now there is no excuse to sit on the sidelines with your cash because you are afraid rates will increase.

 Bank CD Rate Comparison

 How do Ally Bank CD Rates compare with other banks?
 Pretty darn well, actually.
-At the time of this post, Ally is offering 1.99% on this CD (you may want to check their site for the latest rate).
-At the same time, their biggest online bank competitors were offering much less for the same term – Ing Direct at 1.10%, Bank of America at 1.10%, Chase at 1.01%, and HSBC Advance at 0.75%.
+At last check, Ally is offering 1.30% on this CD (you may want to check their site for the latest rate).
+At the same time, their biggest online bank competitors were offering much less for the same term.
 I’d encourage you to compare Ally’s yield at the time you read this with the other banks listed to make sure it is still the best.
 But as of right now, they are not only beating the competition, they are blowing it out.